 How Does Your Company Recognize Employees?

 Do you have some form of employee recognition program?
 Are you trying something new to make the office better?
-Let us know in the comments.
+Let us know your thoughts on twitter @Officevibe.